wickwirew/PureSQL/README.md

 ## Dependency Injection
 > TL;DR Avoid the repository pattern, inject queries.

 Otter was written with application development in mind.
-One of the common walls when talking to a database is dependecy injection.
+One of the pain points when talking to a database is dependency injection.
 Normally this would mean wrapping your database calls in a repository or some other layer to keep the model layer testable without needing a database connection.
 This is all good but that means writing different protocols and mocks.
 When writing the protocol you need to decide whether to just make it `async` or maybe a `publisher`.
 Sometimes you need both...
 Otter solves these problems and was designed to have injection builtin.